 - effectively communicate ethics and compliance policies across the organization

 - investigate and resolve internal misconduct and employee complaints

 - help build an ethical organizational culture,

 - advise the organization

 Careers in compliance are growing.
 The total employment of compliance officers in the U.S. alone is projected to increase by 8.2 percent between 2016 and 2026.
-According to the U.S. Department of Labor, the median annual wage in 2017 for compliance officers was $67,870.
+According to the U.S. Department of Labor, the mean annual wage in 2018 for compliance officers was $72,520.